 This nutritious, easy to make Low Sugar Blueberry French Toast Casserole Recipe is deliciously light and fluffy and filled with fibre and fruity goodness.
 No need to add any toppings!

-French toast is one of my favourite weekend brunch ideas and this casserole version of the classic French toast is super easy to put together and will feed a family of 4 hungry people!
+French toast is one of my favourite weekend brunch ideas and this blueberry french toast casserole recipe is super easy to put together and will feed a family of 4 hungry people!

 What bread to use in blueberry french toast casserole recipe

 If I am making French toast the traditional way in a frying pan I tend to use bread slices.
 For this blueberry french toast casserole, however, I chose soft rolls (buns) instead.
 They soak up the egg mixture (quite generous in this recipe) extremely well and come out of the oven fluffy and moist, which is perfect in a casserole dish!

 I’ve used buns in 3 other French toast recipes – precisely to achieve the same ‘fluffy’ effect.
 Check out this Healthy French Toast Casserole with Bananas.
 This is a great alternative to banana bread if you’ve got overripe bananas.
 These gorgeous Strawberry Vanilla French Toast Muffins would make a delicious Valentine’s Day breakfast.
 Check out also this Chocolate Raspberry French Toast Skillet – breakfast with a touch of decadence.